fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_2011-92.rst

 .. figure:: images/WRF-example-build-by-EB.png
    :align: center
+   :scale: 25

-   *The Weather Research and Forecasting (WRF) model is a reference code for Weather and Climate communities*.
+   *The Weather Research and Forecasting [WRF]_ model is a reference code for Weather and Climate communities*.
 You can see how it is built with its dependent modules.

 Example module namespace
 ------------------------